4hands2cats/UnityDebugToolkitDocumentation/docs/UDT/features/MetricsAndProfiling/benchmark.md

 If it didn't ... well contact us on discord :D

+## Customization

+Basically the tool works with a spline.
+Just find the spline the prefab and change it to customize to your needs.

 ___
 Thanks for using the benchmark package !!
 If you have any issue or suggestions be our guest and tell us on the discord of the tool !!